-Canon 1D versus Fujifilm XP130
+Canon 1D vs Fujifilm XP130

 The Canon EOS-1D and the Fujifilm FinePix XP130 are two digital cameras that were revealed to the public, respectively, in September 2001 and January 2018.
 The 1D is a DSLR, while the XP130 is a fixed lens compact.
 The cameras are based on an APS-H (1D) and a 1/2.3-inch (XP130) sensor.
-The Canon has a resolution of 4.1 megapixel, whereas the Fujifilm provides 15.9 MP.
+The Canon has a resolution of 4.1 megapixels, whereas the Fujifilm provides 15.9 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm XP130 is considerably smaller (68 percent) than the Canon 1D.
 More than that, the XP130 is water-proof up to 20m and can, thus, be used for underwater photography.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the XP130 has a lens built in, whereas the 1D is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the 1D and their specifications in the Canon EF Lens Catalog.

 Concerning battery life, the 1D gets 500 shots out of its NP-E3 battery, while the XP130 can take 240 images on a single charge of its NP-45S power pack.
 As can be seen in the images above, the 1D has a battery grip built in.
 This facilitates image-taking in portrait orientation and gives it additional battery power.
 The power pack in the XP130 can be charged via the USB port, which can be very convenient when travelling.